knowthyselfBR/python-projects/README.md

   - Description: simple project to download youtube videos with highest quality.
 - extract_table_website
   - Description: simple project to extract table from a website.
+- twitter_bot
+  - Description: Proof of Concept(POC) for Twitter Bot